Why People Buy and What it Means for Your Product

 A user of your product might have what sounds like a brilliant idea for a new feature set for your B2B software.
 But in doing your market research into this proposed feature you discover conflicting information.
 Yes, many people like the idea.
 But they also admit their companies or department heads are unlikely to approve the purchase of such a product.

-Which is why, as our final piece of advice, we’d argue you should never act on a customer request—no matter how logical or even inspired that request seems—without first doing your due diligence.
+This is why, as our final piece of advice, we’d argue you should never act on a customer request—no matter how logical or even inspired that request seems—without first doing your due diligence.

 Customer feedback can be helpful.
 Your intuition can be helpful, as well.
 But you need to support it all with strategic, thoughtful research.